 Best overall yellow miso

 Yellow miso is more fermented than white miso but still has a mild flavor.
 Both Kim and Masaru Kajihara, the executive chef at Sakagura East Village, recommend using it in soups and sauces.
 Kim specifically likes the one from Cold Mountain, which is more readily available online.
-Gaby Dalkin, an L.A.–based chef, recipe developer, and the author of the forthcoming cookbook Eat What You Want, is also a fan of Cold Mountain’s miso, including its “sweet and mild” white miso.
+Gaby Dalkin, an L.A.–based chef, recipe developer, and the author of the cookbook Eat What You Want, is also a fan of Cold Mountain’s miso, including its “sweet and mild” white miso.